AUTISM SPEAKS “CALL FOR IMPUNITY”

 But not Autism Speaks.
 True to their name, instead of listening to what the author has to say, they started speaking up right away.
 Instead of listening to the hundreds of comments from actually autistic people the article has inspired Autism Speaks published their “Call for Unity” just one day later.

-I changed my mind.
 The reason I am putting a link to Autism Speaks’ blog post right here are the comments under that very post.
 You can read direct replies of actually autistic people there and those voices deserve to be heard.
 So here is Autism Speaks’ Call for Unity EDIT: Please note that this link does not contain the quote blog post anymore as Autism Speaks has removed it.

-And because this is such an important event in the actually autistic community I am going to take that blog post apart, piece by piece, and tell you what it really means.
+Because this is such an important event for the actually autistic community I am going to take the original blog post apart, piece by piece, and tell you what it really means.

 I am going to tell you what I think about the words Autism Speaks (yet again) uses to try to discredit anyone who speaks up against them.
 I am going to take away the curtain of pretend-care for autistic people they so cleverly pull over people’s eyes.